Super middleweight

-Super middleweight, or light cruiserweight, is a weight class in combat sports.
+Super middleweight is a weight class in combat sports.

 Boxing

 In professional boxing, super middleweight is contested between the middleweight and light heavyweight divisions, in which boxers can weigh between 160 pounds (73 kg) and 168 lb.
 The class first appeared in 1967.

 History

 1960s–1983

 There was interest in a division between middleweight and light heavyweight in the late 1960s, the mid-1970s, and the early 1980s.
 A few states briefly recognized a "Junior Light Heavyweight" division at 167 lb and the fringe World Athletic Association (WAA) later inaugurated a "super middleweight" division at 168 lb.
 On April 3, 1967, in Salt Lake City, Utah, Don Fullmer, a brother of former world middleweight champion Gene Fullmer, won the first version by stopping previously unbeaten Joe Hopkins in six rounds.
 He never defended it.
 On November 25, 1974, in Columbus, Ohio, Billy Douglas, the father of future world heavyweight champion James "Buster" Douglas, halted Danny Brewer in two rounds to win the Ohio Commission's version of the world junior light heavyweight title.
 He too never made a defense of the title.
 Then, on April 3, 1982, in Denver, Colorado, Jerry "Wimpy" Halstead stopped Ron Brown in six rounds to win the WAA's inaugural super middleweight title bout.
 Halstead made one defense, knocking out Darren Encline in one round on May 29, 1982, in Oklahoma City, Oklahoma.
 Following that fight, Halstead moved up to the light heavyweight class and eventually campaigned as a heavyweight.
 The media and most commissions did not recognize Fullmer's, Douglas', or Halstead's titles.
 Nor did they recognize the division during this period.